KindaBad/main/README.md

-# ill do this later
+# ill do this later.
 also heres the link https://kindabad.github.io/main/